Diaper Sizes Explained: When to Size Up & How to Get the Right Fit

 Pampers Diaper Size Chart by Weight

-Size Ranges By Weight
+Size Ranges by Weight

 Specialty Diaper Weight Guide

-Use this baby’s size guide as a reliable guide: Preemie diapers fit up to 6 pounds, Newborn up to 10, Swaddlers 360° 16 to 37, and Cruisers 360° 16 to 41.
+Use this baby size guide as a starting point.
+Preemie diapers fit up to 6 pounds, Newborn fits up to 10 pounds, Swaddlers 360° fits 16 to 37 pounds, and Cruisers 360° fits 16 to 41 pounds.

-For older children, Ninjamas come in small/medium 38 to 70 pounds and large 64 to 95+ pounds.
+For older children, Ninjamas come in small/medium for 38 to 70 pounds and large for 64 to 95+ pounds.
+Easy Ups training pants cover 15 to 50 pounds across three sizes.

-When To Size Up
+When to Size Up

-Size 1 suits 8–14 pounds, Size 2 covers 10–22, Size 3 fits 16–28, and Size 4 fits 15–34.
+Size 1 suits 8 to 14 pounds, Size 2 covers 10 to 22 pounds, Size 3 fits 16 to 28 pounds, and Size 4 fits 15 to 34 pounds.

 When to Size Up Pampers Diapers

-Signs To Size Up
+Signs to Size Up

-• red marks on the baby’s waist
+• Red marks on your baby’s waist or thighs

-• diaper tabs that miss the markers
+• Diaper tabs that miss the center markers

-• frequent leaks or blowouts
+• Frequent leaks or blowouts

-• a diaper that rides low or sags
+• A diaper that rides low or sags

-Getting The Right Fit
+Getting the Right Fit

 How a Pampers Diaper Should Fit

-A properly fitting Pampers diaper should feel secure without being tight: you should be able to fit two fingers comfortably between the waistband and your baby’s skin.
-This fit helps your Baby move freely while keeping diapers snug enough for reliable protection.
+A properly fitting Pampers diaper should feel secure without feeling tight.
+You should fit two fingers comfortably between the waistband and your baby’s skin.

 • The waistband should sit just below the belly button.

-• It shouldn’t ride up or sag.
+• The diaper should not ride up or sag.

 • Leg cuffs should flare outward around the thighs.